 I promise there’s a reason that I’m asking you these questions – so, keep a mental inventory of your answers okay?

 I’m sure most of you have stayed in a hotel, eaten at a restaurant, sent your kid to daycare and driven in a cab before, right?
 Right.

 If you’ve done all these things then you’ve absolutely touched, used and been in contact with used stuff!
 Gross hunh?
 Or, is it?

 When you’re staying at a hotel you are sleeping on a used mattress and used bed linens that we hope have been sanitized correctly.
 When you’re eating out you are eating off of used plates with used cutlery while sitting in a used chair.
 And, *shutter* when you send your kids to school or daycare your kiddo is playing with toys and reading books that have been touched by dozens or even hundreds of tiny germy hands.

 See where I’m going with this?

-The thing is, there’s a pretty big stigma attached to used stuff- that ewww factor is very much real and in many cases it causes people to fear used goods and completely overlook it as on option when it’s time to fulfill consumerist needs and wants.
-The ewww factor leads people to believe that used goods are somehow disgusting, dirty, germ-infested and useless items or objects that belong in a landfill instead of in your home or mine.
+The thing is, there’s a pretty big stigma attached to used stuff.
+That ewww factor is very much real and in many cases it causes people to fear used goods and completely overlook them as on option.
+The ewww factor leads people to believe that used goods are somehow disgusting, dirty, germ-infested and useless items or objects that belong in a landfill instead of in your home.